The reasons why banks will not lend to small business

 Not a homeowner.

-If you are a business owners and not a homeowner, some lenders may decline you.
+If you are not a homeowner, some lenders may decline you.
 Being a renter instead of a homeowner can be a decline reason.
 Banks may see renters as less stable and therefore riskier.

 Time at current business location

-Businesses at their current location for less than 2 years may be denied by banks and other lenders.
+If you have been at your current location for less than 2 years may be denied by many low rate lenders.
 Lenders will decline if they feel that stability is lacking.